eaasi/user-handbook/source/guide/details.rst

 **Environment Options**: Enables (or disables) various options for running the Environment in the Emulation Access Interface.

 "Environment can Print" enables the "Download Print Jobs" feature.
-If an emulated operating system is configured with a PostScript-enabled virtual printer, print jobs sent to that printer within the emulation session will be intercepted by the EaaSI client and offered to the user to download as a PDF.
-This is currently the only method of extracting data/files from within EaaSI Environments and :ref:`only available in QEMU-based Environments <print-jobs-qemu-limitation>`.
+If an emulated operating system is configured with a PostScript-enabled virtual printer, print jobs sent to that printer within the emulation session will be intercepted by the EAASI client and offered to the user to download as a PDF.
+This is currently the only method of extracting data/files from within EAASI Environments and :ref:`only available in QEMU-based Environments <print-jobs-qemu-limitation>`.

 "Relative Mouse (Pointerlock)" enables a running Environment to capture the user's mouse input.